 The delivery and quality of healthcare in the 21st-century continues to change and evolve.
 At Hall Longevity Clinic, we focus our entire practice on accountability.
 Everyone on our team is focused on making sure your experience is optimal from the moment you have your first contact with us.
-Our focus is gaining much attention, from both providers and consumers of health care, and we have compiled how Dr. Hall feels about health and wellness and what is being said about Hall Longevity Clinic in our media journal.
+Our focus is gaining much attention from both providers and consumers of health care.
+Here is a sampling of press coverage outlining Dr. Hall’s storied career and how strongly he feels about health and wellness.
+Scroll down to read more about Hall Longevity Clinic and Dr. Hall in our media journal.

 Dr. Hall has been involved with many important causes around the world, working to help bring comfort to victims of the Sumatra–Andaman earthquake and Indian Ocean tsunami in Sri Lanka, supporting earthquake relief efforts in Haiti and confronting the current global Zika epidemic affecting North America.
 Dr. Michael Hall’s path in medicine truly began in 1997, after deciding to leave his coveted position as an ophthalmology resident at our nation’s oldest hospital, The New York Presbyterian Hospital-Weill Cornell Medical University.
 He was prestigiously selected for a highly regarded 36-month residency in which he served multicultural and multinational patients from around the world at both Memorial Sloan-Kettering Cancer Center and Hospital for Special Surgery.
 During his 25-month of training, Dr. Hall was promoted to senior ophthalmic resident with a “sterling” letter of recommendation from his chairman, D. Jackson Coleman, MD, which lead him to a fellowship interview with the oculoplastic surgery department at the world-renowned Moorfields Eye Hospital, in London.
 It was during this formative time in the summer of 1997, Dr. Hall personally witnessed several cases of racial profiling of black patients, including a black child, culminating severe medical negligence.
 Heinous acts of denial of care were committed by the hospital’s attending staff; Dr. Hall was both saddened and outraged at these events.